 1. My Favorite: Seachem PhosGuard

 This is my go-to for community tanks.
 It’s a resin-like bead that is incredibly easy to use.
-Just rinse it and toss in a mesh bag and put it in your filter.
+Just rinse it, toss it in a mesh bag, and put it in your filter.

 This is GFO (Granular Ferric Oxide).
 It is significantly more powerful than standard resins.